claudio-silva/grunt-angular-builder/README.md

 As you can see, the build tool had to unwrap the content of file 3, and then rename the module reference from `mod` to the preconfigured `exports`.

-> You can set your preferred name for module references in the task configuration.
+> You can set your preferred name for module references with the `moduleVar` task configuration option.

 The example above would build just fine, although you may need to enable `renameModuleRefs`, otherwise the build will stop with a warning.
 This is so because the renaming method used by the build tool is very basic, and sometimes it may rename other things with the same name that should not be renamed.
 So you should only enable this functionality if you take some care.

-> I may consider, in the future, including a full javascript parser in the project to improve source code transformation, but for now, it works quite nicely as it is, and it's much faster this way.
+> I may consider, in the future, including a full javascript parser in the project to improve source code transformation, but for now, all code transformations are made without needing one and it works quite nicely as it is, and it is **much faster** this way.
 So, let's see if I can avoid doing that ;-)

 **I recommend that you always use the same variable name for module references.**
 It's safer that way.